PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 ~~~~~~~~~~~

 .. function:: setRingBuffersLockRetries(num)
   .. versionadded:: 1.3.0

   Set the number of shards to attempt to lock without blocking before giving up and simply blocking while waiting for the next shard to be available

   :param int num: The maximum number of attempts.
-Defaults to 5 if there is more than one shard, 0 otherwise.
+Defaults to 5 if there are more than one shard, 0 otherwise.

 .. function:: setRingBuffersSize(num [, numberOfShards])
   .. versionchanged:: 1.3.0
     ``numberOfShards`` optional parameter added.